-Sunday, December 11, 2022
+Sunday, December 14, 2025

 Call Him Jesus.
 No, Emmanuel.
 Oh, Okay, Jesus.

-Below is a rough translation and some preliminary comments regarding Matthew 1:18-25, the gospel reading for the fourth Sunday of Advent.
+Below is a rough translation with some preliminary comments regarding Matthew 1:18-25, the gospel reading for the fourth Sunday of Advent.
 It will always be curious to me how focused Matthew is on Joseph and how focused Luke is on Mary.
 I'm thankful that we have both, since having access to only one of them would leave us imagining that either Mary or Joseph were just passive parts of the story, instead of engaging as fully as they did.

 Have a blessed Advent and Christmas!